cwallenwein/blog/_posts/2022-02-22-Graph-Representations-for-Predictive-Modeling-in-Traffic-Scenes.md

 ## Training details

 We use our constructed PyTorch Geometric graph dataset in our experiment.
 It contains $80000$ training samples, $10000$ validation samples and $10000$ test samples.
 We train our models for $50$ epochs with batch size $64$, using the Adam optimizer initialized with a learning rate of $0.001$ and exponential decay rate of $0.9$.
 All Edge Conv layers and EGAT layers are followed by BatchNormalization and ReLU activation.
 All linear layers except the last linear layer in both decoders are followed with ReLU activation.
-The classification loss $\mathcal{L}_{cls}$ is binary cross-entropy loss and the regression loss $\mathcal{L}_{reg}$ is Huber loss.
-We set the hyperparameter $\beta$ in loss function to $100$.
+The classification loss $$\mathcal{L}_{cls}$$ is binary cross-entropy loss and the regression loss $$\mathcal{L}_{reg}$$ is Huber loss.
+We set the hyperparameter $$\beta$$ in loss function to $100$.

 ![Converged losses of the model by using different encoder output dimensions](/images/post/2022-02-22-Graph-Representations-for-Predictive-Modeling-in-Traffic-Scenes/loss-plot.png "Fig. 5: Converged losses of the model by using different encoder output dimensions")

 ## Reconstruction performance by using different encoder dimensions

 We set up experiments for testing the performance of model using different encoder dimensions.
-We set the feature dimension of $E_{cls}$ and $E_{reg}$ to $8, 16, 32, 64, 128$ in five experiments respectively, simultaneously, modify the input dimension of the following linear layer to the same dimension and keep other hyperparameters unchanged.
+We set the feature dimension of $$E_{cls}$$ and $$E_{reg}$$ to $$8, 16, 32, 64, 128$$ in five experiments respectively, simultaneously, modify the input dimension of the following linear layer to the same dimension and keep other hyperparameters unchanged.
 The converged loss of each encoder dimension is illustrated in Fig. [4](#converged loss){reference-type="ref" reference="converged loss"}.
 We can see that models with higher number of dimensions in the encoder output archive a lower converged loss than models with few dimensions.

 Additionally, we observe that even using an encoder dimension of $8$, the model still performs very well.
 It indicates that we can use a low-dimensional encoder output to represent the agent environment and that we can use it as the input for reinforcement learning agents.